 2.11.
 Vietnamese offal stew (Pha lau)

-Vietnamese offal stew has a unique flavour that will take you by surprise.
+Vietnamese offal stew has a unique flavor that will take you by surprise.
 The offal, after being cleaned and seasoned with spices, will be fried until it turns golden brown and then stewed with coconut milk.
-Pha lau served with bread or instant noodles is a favourite dish of many Vietnamese students and office workers.
+Pha lau served with bread or instant noodles is a favorite dish of many Vietnamese students and office workers.

 You may also like: